artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: An image of the accession record search results

-5. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search.
+5. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search, or use the refresh button to clear the field and bring you back to the accession list.
-   Alternatively, simply place the cursor in the search box and enter a new search term.
 6. When you have found the record you are searching for, click on its title in the results, and AtoM will redirect you to the selected accession record's :term:`view page`.